roman-milk/roman-milk.github.io/rob-and-the-kiss-of-death.md

  "There was a bright side to it.
 I was so out of it that I never felt the pain of losing my cherry.
 How about you Rob?
 What have you been up to?"

  She delivered that line in such a 'chipper' tone of voice that I was stunned.
-She saw the look on my face and said: Report_Story #2
+She saw the look on my face and said: